ThembisileNGQ/Akkatecture/README.md

 ### Assumptions About Akkatecture Developers

 It would be ideal if you have some expirience in domain driven design, cqrs, and event sourcing.
 It would also be beneficial for you to be familiar with actor systems, akka.net, and the extensibility points that akka gives you through hocon configuration.
-However, if you follow the [walkthrough](https://akkatecture.net/docs/walkthrough-introduction) you will be acquinted with many akka.net concepts.
+If you need to skill up on akka.net, check out petabridge's [akka-bootcamp](https://github.com/petabridge/akka-bootcamp).
+If you are already familiar with akka.net, go through the [walkthrough](https://akkatecture.net/docs/walkthrough-introduction) and you would have covered most of the concepts that this framework offers.

 ### Status of Akkatecture

 Akkatecture is still in development.
-The goal of this projects first version is to provide you with the neccassary building blocks to build out your own cqrs and event sourced application without having to think of the primitives.
+The goal of this projects first version is to provide you with the neccassary building blocks to build out your own cqrs and event sourced application without having to think of the implementation details of akka.net coupled with CQRS and event sourcing.
+Right now Akkatecture is focussed on developing the story for projection rebuilding.
+Projection rebuilding is a crucial feature that will lend Akkatecture to a version `1.0.0` release.

 akkatecture is currently missing these crucial features:

 - resumable projections / read models.
-- scheduled jobs / persistent jobs
+- scheduled jobs / persistent jobs.

 ### Contributing

+**Code** - If you want to contribute to the framework, do so on the `dev` branch and submit a PR.
-Akkatecture's documentation source is [here](https://github.com/Akkatecture/Documentation), if you have any suggestions or improvements that can be made to them.
+**Documentation** - Akkatecture's documentation source is [here](https://github.com/Akkatecture/Documentation), if you have any suggestions or improvements that can be made to them.

+All contributions big or small are greatly appreciated!

 ### Useful Resources

-There are many different opinions and best practices when it comes to building out ddd based solutions.
+There are many different authoritative sources that prescribe best practices when building these kinds of systems that Akkatecture models.
 Here are a few articles and resources that can give you a good foundational grounding on the concepts used extensively in this project.

 #### Domain-Driven Design